 What to see around Munduk, Bali

 Munduk and Central Bali is the culturally richest area in Bali and if you like visiting temples, you can easily fill 3-4 days.
-However, a visit would not be complete without seeing some of the most impressive waterfalls on the island and taking a picture with the famous Bali Swing!
+However, your Bali itinerary would not be complete without seeing some of the most impressive waterfalls on the island and taking a picture with the famous Bali Swing!

 Banyumala Twin Waterfalls (Wanagiri)

 The Banyumala Twin Waterfalls are located at the north end of central Bali and are relatively lesser known than other waterfalls.
 They are only a 30 min drive from Munduk itself.
 The waterfalls are absolutely worth a visit!
 The falls can be accessed by car, followed by a relatively steep decline.
 Make sure you wear good footwear, especially if it has been raining, as the path might be slippery.